A small detached house built on the property of another house

 While laneway homes are not currently permitted in Burnaby, the City is working to introduce laneway housing in a way that works for our whole community.
 Our process began with the Mayor's Task Force on Community Housing in 2019, which recommended the City "develop a plan for introducing new housing forms and family-oriented housing in a variety of neighbourhoods."
 In December 2021, the City adopted HOME: Burnaby's Housing and Homelessness Strategy, which calls for the City to develop an infill housing program, which creates room for “missing middle” housing types like laneway homes, suites in duplexes, rowhouses, and triplexes.
 The first phase of our implementation includes permitting laneway homes.

-Now that the HOME strategy has been adopted, we’ve begun working on introducing laneway homes.
-The first phase of this work focuses on introducing laneway homes along with secondary suites in duplexes to Burnaby’s single and two-family neighbourhoods.
+Now that the HOME strategy has been adopted, we’ve begun working on introducing laneway homes as part of a new Housing Choices program.
+The first phase of this program will focus on introducing laneway homes along with secondary suites in semi-detached homes to Burnaby’s single and two-family neighbourhoods.

 Our laneway homes program will include: